Jandini/Janda.Go/README.md

 dotnet new consolego -n MyApp
 ```

-The console main code is ready to "Run"
+The console main code is ready to "Run" with dependency injection and logging.

 ```c#
 public void Run()